mdlindsey/npm-react-casino/README.md

 ## Usage

 You can pass a `className` attribute to any component.
 If you supply a string, only the string you supply will be used, overriding the default classes.
 If you supply an array, your supplied classes will be applied in addition to the default classes.
+You will see various styling components such as `CardStyles` in the examples; all styling components are optional and simply render CSS for default styling.

 ### Cards